How Much Time do You Actually Have

-The September/October 2005 issue of The Futurist examines Americans’ use of time.
+Back in 2005 we wrote about the September/October 2005 issue of The Futurist where they examined Americans’ use of time.
 According to the article, the common perception that there just isn’t enough time isn’t supported by the stats from a national study using time-diaries.
 Basically, the findings show that Americans average 35 hours per week of work time and 35 hours per week of free time.
-This is much more time than what most Americans perceive.
+So how does that compare to today?
+According to the Bureau of Labor Statistics people spent an average of 35.91 hours each week on leisure activities in 2016.
+The average time spent working was closer to 40 hours, but it isn’t clear that the methodology is the same.

 When people say that they don’t have enough time, it says more about how they spend their time than the actual quantity.
 After all, no one really has more time, we all just spend it in different ways.
 When people feel like their time is being spent on very valuable things, they may still run out of time, but there is a completely different level of fulfillment involved.